Skip to main content

 The presence package exports two key functions:

-• machine — The state machine logic for the presence.
+• machine - State machine logic.

-• connect — The function that translates the machine's state to JSX attributes and event handlers.
+• connect - Maps machine state to JSX props and event handlers.

-import * as presence from "@zag-js/presence" import { useMachine, normalizeProps } from "@zag-js/react" interface PresenceProps { present: boolean unmountOnExit?: boolean onExitComplete?: () => void } function Presence(props: PresenceProps) { const { unmountOnExit, present, onExitComplete, ...rest } = props const [state, send] = useMachine(presence.machine({ present }), { context: { present, onExitComplete }, }) const api = presence.connect(state, send, normalizeProps) if (!api.present && unmountOnExit) return null return ( <div hidden={!api.present} data-state={api.skip ? undefined : present ? "open" : "closed"} ref={api.setNode} {...rest} /> ) }
+import * as presence from "@zag-js/presence" import { useMachine, normalizeProps } from "@zag-js/react" interface PresenceProps { present: boolean unmountOnExit?: boolean onExitComplete?: () => void } function Presence(props: PresenceProps) { const { unmountOnExit, present, onExitComplete, ...rest } = props const service = useMachine(presence.machine, { present, onExitComplete, }) const api = presence.connect(service, normalizeProps) if (!api.present && unmountOnExit) return null return ( <div hidden={!api.present} data-state={api.skip ? undefined : present ? "open" : "closed"} ref={api.setNode} {...rest} /> ) }

 Styling guide